 He holds a BSc and MS in Computer Science with specializations in Networking, Security and AI.
 He has also contributed to numerous industry publications, text books, standards research and product development across technology and media over his career.

 Originally from the UK, James and his family now live in Atlanta, Georgia.
-He has served on the Leadership Board and the IT Advisory Board for the Bunting College of Business.
+He has served on the Leadership Board and the IT Advisory Board for the Bunting College of Business and Technology.

 Priscilla Ruckno (Vidalia, GA & Dallas, PA)